keuko/rabbitmq-server/plugins-src/rabbitmq-amqp1.0/README.md

     | "/topic/"     RK        Publish to amq.topic with routing key RK
     | "/amq/queue/" Q         Publish to default exchange with routing key Q
     | "/queue/"     Q         Publish to default exchange with routing key Q
+    | Q (no leading slash)    Publish to default exchange with routing key Q
     | "/queue"                Publish to default exchange with message subj as routing key

 For sources, addresses are: